 How to Find SNMP Community Strings on Windows

-The first thing you need to when trying to use SNMP community strings on Windows is to make sure that SNMP has been installed.
+The first thing you need to do when trying to use SNMP community strings on Windows is to make sure that SNMP has been installed.
 In the example below, we’re going to run through how you can install SNMP on Windows 7, Windows 2008 Server, and Windows 2012 R2 Server.
-There are a number of ways to do this but one of the simplest ways is to use a tool called SolarWinds SNMP Enabler.
+There are several ways to do this but one of the simplest ways is to use a tool called SolarWinds SNMP Enabler.

 To install SNMP and find Community String on Windows follow these steps below: